We are calling for nominations of candidates for the 2017, Year One (Y1) enrolment to the New Foundry Generation Forum (NFGF) programme.

 A competition will be held and judged by an Awards Committee on the project submitted by the attendees after completion of the programme.

 The FIVE day Manufacturing Competitive Enhancement/Problem solving programme will be presented over a THREE month period.
-FOUR of these days will be split into TWO sessions run during October 2017.
+FOUR of these days will be split into TWO sessions running during November and December 2017.
 In conclusion ONE day will be a report-back session for all participating companies held at a date to be announced where participants will report on their individual projects and lessons learned.
 An awards ceremony and NFGF way forward feedback for 2017 will also take place on this day.
 Decision makers in the industry shall be invited to this day.

 The NFTN believes that commitment must be shown by the participants and therefore propose that the sessions be held over Fridays and Saturdays.
 Other planned sessions will be looking at demonstrations of the latest technologies, strategic and management skills etc. The NFTN is committed to engage with relevant equipment and material suppliers in the industry, training institutions etc. You are invited to propose topics you believe are not being addressed in the industry at the moment.
 These courses will be presented at no cost to participants.